DCAN-Labs/cdni-brain/docs/msi-login.md

 See [this page](hpc.md) for how to log in to an [OnDemand](https://ondemand.msi.umn.edu/pun/sys/dashboard/batch_connect/sessions) Desktop and other ways to access MSI.

+To connect via ssh in a terminal, you will have to have the SSH keys properly configured for the MSI cluster you are trying to connect to.
+[This page](https://www.msi.umn.edu/content/ssh-keys) has the current keys for the clusters and [this page](https://www.msi.umn.edu/support/faq/how-do-i-setup-ssh-keys) has instructions for setting up your SSH keys for the first time.
+There was an update to the ssh keys for the clusters in June of 2023 so if you still need to update your keys, [this page](https://www.msi.umn.edu/content/ssh-keys-renew-june-2023) has instructions on how to update the keys on your system.
+To learn more about SSH, see [this website.](https://www.cloudflare.com/learning/access-management/what-is-ssh/)

-MSI can also be accesed through any regular terminal but you must first log in to a login node: `ssh -Y <user>@login.msi.umn.edu`.
+MSI can be accesed through any regular terminal but you must first log in to a login node: `ssh -Y <user>@login.msi.umn.edu`.
 A login node can be used to browse, view files, etc. When using a cluster to perform more advanced/computational heavy tasks, log in to one of MSI's clusters, like Agate or Mangi with `ssh -Y <USERNAME>@<cluster>.msi.umn.edu` or if you're already on a login node `ssh -Y agate or mangi`.
-More information about login vs compute nodes can be found on [this page](partitions.md)
+More information about login vs compute nodes can be found on [this page.](partitions.md) When you use an OnDemand Desktop, you are automatically placed on a compute node with the resources listed on the Desktop creation page.
+You will still need to ssh into a cluster if you want to grab a srun.

+You can also access MSI through VSCode, more information about how to do that can be found on [this page.](vscode.md)

 If you are looking for access to an s3 bucket, you will need to have logged into MSI at least once.